 Using staging and projection, I would like to visually explore themes such as reality versus abstraction and the discordance between the characters’ internal and external worlds.
 To depict how a person can feel alienated and dislodged from society through trauma.
 As well as highlighting how using drugs to mask an inability to cope can remove you from reality.
 I imagine this be explored through characters who switch between real people and rag dolls.
 The transformation of the actors will aim to represent the helplessness and disorientation of victims in a disabling social care system.
 I intend to personalise the problem of homelessness and substance misuse and shock people out of compassion fatigue using original staging concepts.

 Why is it important?

 One of the valuable roles of theatre is to entertain and reframe issues in society.
-In 2019 we should not be able to walk past people who are left to rot on the streets.
+In modern society, we should not be able to walk past people who are left to rot on the streets.
 The UK needs social theatre in the current climate of austerity and political instability.

 Archie is on the street, itching and begging for money for his next fix.
 Everyone ignores him.
 He then sits centre stage and talks to the audience.

 I can see you looking at me.
 They can’t.
 They’ve got spare change.
 But not for me, not for my fix, their fixes are too top end, the shoes, the phone, the food, the prostitute.
 Never tell a lie.
 Never…Never tell a lie that’s what my dad would say.
 They lie to me, I lie to them, they lie to themselves so they can stomach walking past a guy smacked out, tripping on the street in the middle of the day.
 Blocking the entrance to fancy shoe shops, lowering the tone.
 Did I ask to be here?
 Why am I here?
 I can see you… your eyeballs rolling down in pity… disgust… then away… pretending I’m not here… maybe I’m not here… but she is… she is… I see her…